macOS FAQ

 How do I log out?

-In the bar at the top of the screen, click the "Log out" menu below the Apple logo.
+In the bar at the top of the screen, click the menu below the Apple logo, with "Log out" at the very bottom.

-The text terminal can be started as follows:
+You can launch the text terminal as follows:

-- I open the Finder application (the first icon of a smiling face on the bottom bar).
+1. Open the Finder app (the first smiling face icon in the bottom bar).

-- Click on Terminal .
-A popping terminal icon may appear for a while, indicating that the application is running.
+4. I click on Terminal.
+A jumping terminal icon may appear for a moment, indicating that the application is launching.

-You may encounter this error when trying to run your application via Xcode in iOS Simulator.
-This is due to the fact that iOS Simulator does not support running applications that are in a networked location via NFS.
-At the same time, the home directories where the applications are located are currently mounted via NFS.
+You may encounter this error when trying to run your app via Xcode in iOS Simulator.
+It is caused by the fact that iOS Simulator does not support running apps that are in a location connected over an NFS network.
+Yet the home directories where the apps are placed are currently connected via NFS.

-The solution is to create a local directory where the application will be stored and redirect iOS Simulator to it.
-This can be achieved by the following commands running in the terminal:
+The solution is to create a local directory where the apps are stored and redirect iOS Simulator to it.
+This can be accomplished by running the following commands in the terminal:

 mkdir /tmp/$USER